DateTime.FromText

 Specifying a Custom Format String

-Power Query might not recognize some date and time formats automatically.
-For such cases, you can specify a custom format string.
+Sometimes, Power Query doesn’t recognize date and time formats automatically.
+In these cases, you can use a custom format string.

 DateTime.FromText(